 - Hamakua Camping Cabins: Visit the Hammock Cabanas for the perfect camping experience just a few minutes away from Pahoa.
 The place offers a luxurious form of camping (glamping) with the most exquisite setting.
 The cabins are well-maintained, secluded, and perfectly comfortable.
 Even though the experience can get a bit heavy on the pockets, it is definitely worth the price.

-- Nämakanipaio Campground: Located at a distance of 36 meter (118 feet) from Pahoa.
+- Nämakanipaio Campground: Located at a distance of 36 Miles (58 km) from Pahoa.
 The campground is nothing too fancy and features a large green area with tall trees.
 The views are great and people usually come here for the perfect stargazing experience.

-If you're traveling with a motorhome, you must visit Rufus Poets Corner Market which is located at a distance of 1.8 meter (5.9 feet) away from Pahoa.
+If you're traveling with a motorhome, you must visit Rufus Poets Corner Market which is located at a distance of 1.8 Miles (2.9 km) away from Pahoa.
 It is the perfect spot and quite affordable for people traveling with a motorhome as the area is quite secluded but capable of providing basic services to the campers.
 The views are stunning and the owners of the farm are extremely friendly and welcoming.
 There is a small market located nearby which has beautiful art pieces and goods.